lkodinsson/MARS/Basic/PHB.md

 ### Group Actions

 Sometimes multiple players will want to perform the same type of action.
-If the circumstances (and the Game Master) determine it to be reasonable for multiple players to work together, then they will all roll the same skill check for that action, but only the best result will be used.
-A player can only assist in a task only if they are at least trained in that skill.
+In this case, they will all roll the same skill check for that action, but only the best (or worst) result will be used.

 ### Talents & Special Abilities